a-vishniavetski/AIPersonas/README.md

 </div>

 ### Chatting
-- **Create custom personas**: Using your own description that will be used to train the AI model.
+- **Create custom personas**: Using your description which will be used to train the AI model.
 - **Talk to them: Speech-to-Text with Whisper**: Press a button and talk instead of typing your messages.
-- **Export your conversation as PDF**: todo.readme
+- **Export your conversation as PDF**: To store them yourself.
 <br>

 <div align="center">